 Make Change Happen is that MOOC and opened as a free, online course in October 2018.
-So far, 4439 people have enrolled from 153 countries.
-The UK, India, Spain, Australia and the US are the top 5 countries while Philippines, Nigeria, Kenya, Brazil and Vietnam are also in the top 20 by registrations.
-2558 people have started the course so far, and 816 have taken part in the online discussion forums.
+At 8 January 2019, 4716 people have enrolled from 156 countries.
+The UK, India, Spain, the US, and Australia are the top 5 countries while Philippines, Nigeria, Kenya, Brazil, Vietnam and South Africa are also in the top 20 by registrations.
+2825 people have started the course so far, and 873 have taken part in the online discussion forums.

 People have shared their aspirations for change, their challenges, what inspires them, self-awareness, and what they have found useful along the way.

 These have been rich with shared experience and insight, outshining the learning content provided.
 People have shared their aspirations for change, their challenges, what inspires them, self-awareness, and what they have found useful along the way.
 They have also shared their plans for change; ambitious, heartening, and positive proposals for tackling a wide range of important issues.

 We set up a core content team and a broader Reference Group to gather input from across the organisation and beyond at critical points in the course’s development.
 They provided case studies to illustrate the different ideas and connected us with changemakers who could share their stories.
 Including the voices of those working now on social, political and environmental issues from different kinds of organisations in different contexts we felt was critical to support the learning.